plask3189/PedestrianSafety/pedestrian_safety/README.md

-# Google Maps JavaScript Sample
+# PedestrianSafety Project

-This sample is generated from @googlemaps/js-samples located at https://github.com/googlemaps/js-samples.
+The map was generated using @googlemaps/js-samples located at https://github.com/googlemaps/js-samples.

 ## Setup